jkim65537/get_nba_data/README.md

 * `n_games`: Str or int n_games.
 Represents the number of games. e.g. "15", 15. #not sure what the range on this is.

 ## API Method Parameters for category_leaders
-Parameters for category_leaders SHOULD match what's being shown here: http://stats.nba.com/leaders Parameter inputs are NOT case-sensitive
+Parameters for category_leaders SHOULD match what's being shown here: http://stats.nba.com/leaders.

+Parameter inputs are NOT case-sensitive.
 You will see a shit ton of parameters right below.
 You do not HAVE to specify all of them.

-They will just set to include ALL data.
+Not setting the parameter defaults it to include ALL data for the given parameter.

 * `season_type`: Str season_type.
 Represents the type of season. e.g. "regular season".
 * `season`: Str season.
 Represents the season. e.g. "2016-17".